 whether the running system supports a factory reset mechanism built on

 Takes a path to a directory to use as root file system when searching for

 repart.d/*.conf files, for the machine ID file to use as seed and for the

 default when invoked on the regular system this defaults to the host's root file system

 /.
-If invoked from the initial RAM disk this defaults to
+If invoked from the initrd this defaults to

 Takes a path to a disk image file or device to mount and use in a similar fashion to